Debt is the worst. Debt will steal your money, your joy, and happily hang around sucking the life out of you for as long as you will allow it.

 For example, in 3 years you could be free, or you could still be right where you are now…it’s totally up to you!
 Time doesn’t care what you do, it’s going to pass one way or the other, so you might as well do something productive with that time.

-I hope you found value in these tips and comfort in knowing that you are not alone on this journey to paying off debt…please feel free to add your own tips in the comments below!
-If you need help tracking your debt, check out the Debt Payoff Mini Bundle in my shop!
+I hope you found value in these tips and comfort in knowing that you are not alone on this journey to paying off debt…please feel free to add your own tips in the comments below.
+If you need help tracking your debt, check out my brand new Budget Better Spreadsheet Bundle.